 Burlington voters have approved additional debt to pay for Burlington Bike Path improvements, the Waterfront Access North project, and public improvements to the City’s northern waterfront in support of a slate of projects selected through a Public Investment Action Plan (PIAP).

-Act 134 of 2016 extended the period to incur indebtedness to June 2020 and the period to retain increment to June 2035 to accommodate the redevelopment of the Burlington Town Center.
+Act 54 (2009) extended the District's period to incur debt to January 1, 2015.
+Act 80 (2013) extended the District's period to incur debt to January 1, 2020, but did not extend the period to retain increment.
+Act 134 (2016) extended the period to incur indebtedness to June 30, 2021 and the period to retain increment to June 30, 2035 for three parcels to accommodate the redevelopment of the Burlington Town Center.
+The extension is contingent on the City's submission to VEPC "an executed construction contract with a completion guarantee by the owner of the three parcels evidencing commitment to construct not less than $50 million of private development" on those parcels.
 In November 2016 voters approved $21.8 million in debt for infrastructure projects related to that project.

 As of June 30, 2018:

 Cumulative Public Investment: ≈ $28,127,135